1473 heat and drought in Europe: Weather conditions and temperature

+Parts of Spain remained largely dry during the winter half‑year of 1472–1473, with the area around Seville experiencing drought from September 1472 to May 1473.
 The winter of 1473 was 'rainy' in Metz and 'without snow or ice' in Basel.
 In the environment of this town cherry trees began to blossom in early March (Gregorian Calendar) which points to high temperatures in the preceding weeks.
 April was hot.
 The vines began to blossom at the beginning of May.
 The heat was almost unbearable in this month.
 By the beginning of June, the cherries were ripe, followed by the grapes a month later.
 Wheat was harvested during the same period.
 White grapes were picked in Metz starting on 13 August Gregorian Calendar.
-Red Pinot Noir grapes were picked in Beaune starting on 5 September Overall, vegetation development began 4–5 months early, as in the 1540 European drought .In autumn, the cherry trees blossomed again.
+Red Pinot Noir grapes were picked in Beaune starting on 5 September.
+Overall, vegetation development began 4–5 months early, as in the 1540 European drought.
+In autumn, the cherry trees blossomed again.
 In November, the cherries ripened for the second time.
 In December, flowers bloomed in Basel amid 'spring-like' temperatures.
-The following winter, in 1474, was again rainy and frost-free in eastern France and the Baltic Sea was ice-free early on The 'high mountains' visible from Basel — presumably the peaks of the Black Forest, which are between 1,200 and 1,500 meters high, remained snow-free throughout the winter, as Basel lawyer Johannes Knebel noted in his diary.
+The following winter, in 1474, was again rainy and frost-free in eastern France and the Baltic Sea was ice-free early on.
+The 'high mountains' visible from Basel — presumably the peaks of the Black Forest, which are between 1,200 and 1,500 meters high, remained snow-free throughout the winter, as Basel lawyer Johannes Knebel noted in his diary.
 Snowfall on 2 March 1474 brought an end to the longest warm and dry period recorded until 2024, which had lasted 14 months.

+Maps of estimated temperatures

+Spatial reconstruction of temperatures in Europe for the year 1473.
+Brown‑red shading indicates positive, and blue shading negative temperature anomalies relative to the 1961–1990 climatological baseline.
+The map is derived from a data‑assimilation (Reanalysis) approach that integrates climate model simulations with documentary evidence and tree‑ring proxy records.